AT-Publishing/website/_howto/2020-11-03-verify-signature.md

 To prove your ownership, the exchange (or whoever asks) can require you to move an arbitrary (but pre-defined) amount of crypto from the address in question to any other address in your wallet.

 You are sending money to yourself, so there is no loss (other than transaction fee).
 Signature is still obviously the preferred method.

-### How to Sign a Message in Electrum

-{% amp700cloud page.image[1] %}

-1. Open the Electrum wallet.
-If you have multiple wallets, you need to go to the one which has the address you are verifying.
-2. Go to addresses and find the address you need to use.
-3. Right-click the address and choose "Sign/Verify Message"
-4. Copypaste the message to sign into its box and click "Sign".
-You will be asked for the wallet password.
-5. The signature string is in the bottom box.

-{% amp700cloud page.image[2] %}

-### How to Verify a Message in Electrum

-1. Open the Electrum wallet.
-If you have multiple wallets, you need to go to the one which has the address you are verifying.
-2. Go to addresses and find the address you need to use.
-3. Right-click the address and choose "Sign/Verify Message"
-4. Copypaste the message to sign into its box.
-5. Copypaste the signature into its box and click "Verify".